utilmeta/utype/docs/en/guide/func.md

 This not only ensures the type safety of the call, but also optimizes the tail recursion generator and the performance of multiple calls.

-### Asynchronous generator function
+### Asynchronous generator

-Utype also supports asynchronous generator functions, which are typically `AsyncGenerator` annotated with return types, such as
+utype also supports asynchronous generator functions, which are typically `AsyncGenerator` annotated with return types, such as
 ```python
 import utype
 import asyncio